bazaarvoice/api-submission-form/README.md

 The [Submission Fundamentals](https://developer.bazaarvoice.com/apis/conversations/tutorials/submission_fundamentals) tutorial provides an in-depth examination into the components involved in CGC submission to the Conversations API.
 This includes the use of the [&Action](https://developer.bazaarvoice.com/apis/conversations/tutorials/submission_fundamentals#the-action-parameter-and-the-submission-process) parameter.

+A more in-depth discussion into the how developers can build forms can be found by reading [How to Build a Submission Fomr](https://developer.bazaarvoice.com/apis/conversations/tutorials/submission_fundamentals) and should be considered an accompanying write up to this tutorial.

 ## Example

 To try an example: